uvapl/uva-prog-physics/10 Workshops/30 Week 5/20 Exercises.md

 definition.
 This is called a *docstring*, and is handy to use to tell other programmers what parameters to pass in, and what your program does.

-**First**, add a docstring to the function you wrote in the previous problem.

 In this problem, you'll write a function to play this game; we've outlined it for you.
 It may seem tricky, so break it down into parts.
 Like many programs, we have to use nested loops (one loop inside another).
 In the outermost loop,